 E-commerce has been advancing in leaps in the past decade, bringing the seamless shopping experience closer to Internet users.
-The benefits of online shopping platforms are numerous.
+E-commerce powered by AI solutions are redefining how businesses interact with customers and manage their operations.
 They are available 24/7; you can always study the entire product range without leaving your home; online payment and convenient delivery are available for most users.
 Due to this added flexibility and convenience, the number of digital buyers has exceeded 2 billion in 2020, with around 25% of the global population shopping online.

 The advent and commonplace introduction of artificial intelligence (AI) solutions in e-commerce have also contributed to further expansion of the industry's outreach, mainly due to the improved customer experiences, a greater degree of customization, and improved products and services AI enables.
 This article explores the major use cases e-commerce businesses can explore in 2020 to advance their operations to a new level.

 The key benefit of AI for e-commerce businesses is its ability to process large volumes of data and learn based on the data input to give better output.
 Personalized shopping experiences, powered by AI-driven recommendations, are enhancing customer satisfaction and engagement.
 AI is optimizing inventory management, ensuring products are in stock when customers want them.
 Smart chatbots, employing AI, provide instant customer support, answering queries promptly and efficiently.

 The key areas in which AI promises sizeable improvements for e-commerce operations are:

 Product and service offering improvement

 E-commerce platform improvement